Recycling in the United States: Tires

 The Environmental Protection Agency reports 290 million scrap tires were generated in 2003.
 Of the 290 million, 45 million of these scrap tires were used to make automotive and truck tire re-treads.
 In 2017, 287 million were generated, 38 million reused and 249 million scrapped.
 With landfills minimizing their acceptance of whole tires and the health and environmental risks of stockpiling tires, many new markets have been created for scrap tires.
 Growing markets exist for a majority of scrap tires produced every year, supported by state and local government.
 Tires are also often recycled for use on basketball courts and new shoe products.

 Tires are not desired at landfills, due to their large volumes and 75% void space, which quickly consumes valuable space.
 As of 2017, 40 states banned whole tires from landfills, 38 allowed shredded tires, 24 allowed processed tires in mono-fills.
 Fees are collected by 37 states.

 In 2017, 81.4% of scrapped tires were marketed for some beneficial use, down from 87.9% in 2015.
 Of the 3,411 thousand tons of marketed scrap tires, 50.8% were used as fuel, 29.6% as ground rubber.
 Of the tires used as fuel, 46% were consumed in cement kilns, 29% in pulp and paper mills and 25% in electric utility boilers.

 The United States has decreased the number of waste tires in storage from about 1 billion in 1992, down to 60 million tires in 2017, primarily due to state scrap management programs.
 Most of the remaining stockpiles are in Colorado and Texas.

+Water

+In the United States water is recycled.
+Sewage treatment is used to convert wastewater into potable water.
+In California, a treatment plant called “Sunnyfields” could process 5.7 million gallons per day in 2023.

+Wood

+In the United States, major retailers often sell furniture including shelves, computer desks, dressers, and entertainment centers which are made of particle board.
+The particle board is primarily manufactured overseas and is made of wood by-products such as sawdust or woodchips combined with resin.